 All of us have heartaches.
 The difference between people lies in how we handle our hurts.
 Some people sulk and hide from people that hurt them.
 When they isolate themselves like that, they sink into attitude problems.
 They turn on their friends.
 They pout and whine.
 They do not want to talk to anyone.
 If anyone attempts to communicate with them, they bite their head off.
 They are irritable and unkind to anyone that comes along.

 Are you that kind of person?
 Do you snarl and snap and bite?
 Do you turn on your friends?
 If you are that kind of person, you are not behind the first line of defense.
 You cannot orient to God and make it count for him.

-The heart is not encouraged by sympathy.
-The worst thing we can do is to sympathize with people with negative attitudes.
+We do not encourage our hearts with sympathy.
+The worst thing we can do is sympathize with people with negative attitudes.
 It will confirm their burgeoning self-pity.